Pulitzer Prize winning author Lawrence Wright spoke about Texas’ ever-changing political landscape in Dallas Hall on Sept. 5.

 Lawrence Wright gave audience members political insights from his newest book, “God Save Texas: A Journey Into the Soul of the Lone Star State.”
 He used these insights to predict the future of Texas politics.

-In doing so, he frequently mentioned California, a state that is generally looked at as the political opposite of Texas.
+While doing so, he frequently mentioned California, a state that is generally looked at as the political opposite of Texas.

 “These two states are mirror images politically,” Wright said.
-“California is entirely democratic throughout state offices, and we [Texans] haven’t elected a Democrat to state office in over 20 years.”
+“California is entirely democratic throughout state offices, and we haven’t elected a Democrat to state office in over 20 years.”